-Chi-square tests revealed no significant differences in gender distribution across clusters in any of the three time periods with pre-grant: $\chi^2 = 1.29$, $p = 0.525$; throughout-grant: $\chi^2 = 2.97$, $p = 0.227$; and post-grant: $\chi^2 = 2.70$, $p = 0.259$).
-Similarly, gender distribution remained consistently stable across all collaboration patterns, with male ratios ranging between 0.79--0.85 across all clusters and periods.
+Chi-square tests revealed no significant differences in gender distribution across clusters in any of the three time periods (pre-grant: $\chi^2 = 1.29$, $p = 0.525$; during grant: $\chi^2 = 2.97$, $p = 0.227$; post-grant: $\chi^2 = 2.70$, $p = 0.259$).
 Moreover, an ANOVA test presented statistically significant differences between clusters across all bibliometric measures in each time period.
-A post-hoc U tests show all pairs are also statistically significantly different.
+Post-hoc U tests show all pairs are also statistically significantly different.